-Proposed Land Conservation and Conveyance Plan – Lands to be transferred via asset sale from PG&E to NID at Lake Spaulding and Bear River (Deer Creek - NID)
+Final Land Conservation and Conveyance Plan – Lake Spaulding and Bear River (Deer Creek-NID)

-The draft LCCP is being made available for a public review and comment period from July 26, 2017 to August 25, 2017.
+The draft LCCP was made available for a public review and comment period from July 26, 2017 to August 25, 2017.

-Proposed Land Conservation and Conveyance Plan - Lake Spaulding and Bear River (Deer Creek - NID) (3.35 MB)
+Final Land Conservation and Conveyance Plan– Lake Spaulding and Bear River (Deer Creek - NID) (3.36 MB)